 In an article on job-hunt.org, author Susan P. Joyce reminded interviewees not to be casual with their tone or language, even though email is a relatively informal method of communication.
 Don't slip into informalities, or use emoticons or "text speak" such as "LOL," she wrote.

-As with your résumé and cover letter, customize your thank you note, and double- and triple-check it for grammatical and spelling errors.
+As with your resume and cover letter, customize your thank-you note, and double- and triple-check it for grammatical and spelling errors.
 A typo-filled follow-up can easily ruin the stellar impression you made during the interview.
 If you met with multiple people, be sure to send one note to each person, if you have his or her contact information.

-Sample thank you letters
+Sample thank-you letters

-Based on these tips, here's an easy template you can follow for a thank you letter after the interview:
+Based on these tips, here's an easy template you can follow for a thank-you letter after the interview:

 Good afternoon, Jeanette,

 Thank you for taking the time to speak with me yesterday about the staff writer position with Business News Daily.

-I am very enthusiastic about the possibility of joining the BND team and would greatly appreciate a follow-up as you move forward with the hiring process.
+I am very enthusiastic about the possibility of joining your team and would greatly appreciate a follow-up as you move forward with the hiring process.
 If you need any further information, please do not hesitate to contact me by email or phone.
 Thanks again, and I hope to hear from you in the near future.

-Other sample thank you letters can be found on the following websites:
+Other sample thank-you letters can be found on the following websites: